 Forms dense stands, prevents the establishment of native plant seedlings and can lead to subsequent invasion of infested areas by weedy vines.

 Heavily disturbed bush and shrubland, and bush margins especially in northern areas.

 What can I do to get rid of it?

-1. Dig out small patches (all year round): dispose of at refuse transfer station, burn or bury.
+1. Dig out (all year round): Dispose of at a refuse transfer station or burn or bury deeply.

 What can I do to stop it coming back?